smithclay/newrelic-k8s-guestbook/readme.md

 ![traced_error_for_error_-_newrelic-k8s-node-redis_-_new_relic](https://user-images.githubusercontent.com/27153/31741413-ffda451c-b408-11e7-837f-0613e25898d9.png)

-Instructions are also below on how to install New Relic Infrastucture on the cluster as well.
+Kubernetes infrastructure metrics are also collected using the New Relic Infrastructure integration.

 ## Creating the cluster

 A Kubernetes cluster is required.
 This has been tested using Google Container Engine (i.e. Google-flavored managed Kubernetes) and AWS using the [`kops`](https://github.com/kubernetes/kops/blob/master/docs/aws.md) tool but should work on any *Kubernetes 1.8* cluster.

-### AWS
+### AWS (kops)

 The latest version of [`kops`](https://github.com/kubernetes/kops/blob/master/docs/aws.md) makes setting up a kubernetes cluster on AWS significantly easier.
 Follow the [kops installation instructions](https://github.com/kubernetes/kops/blob/master/docs/aws.md) for your AWS account.